 “Social Bite village is a model where we use vacant council owned land and build really beautiful prefabricated houses.
 At any one time we're gonna have twenty people who were homeless living in a supported community environment.
 We help them find their feet, we help them with links to the local college and to local employers and ultimately we support them back into a mainstream tenancy”.

 Most recently, Josh’s amazing work has continued in the form of a landmark event called ‘Sleep in the Park’.
-Thousands of people from all walks of life were invited to spend a night sleeping out under the stars in Edinburgh to raise money and awareness for homelessness.
-Despite turning out to be the coldest night of the year – minus 6° C – 8,000 people showed up to the event, raising an incredible £4 million.
+In 2017, 8,000 people from all walks of life spent the night sleeping out under the stars in Edinburgh to raise money and awareness for homelessness.
+In what turned out to be the coldest night of the year – minus 6° C – these brave individuals raised an incredible £4 million.
 This grew in scale in 2018, with a massive 12,000 people once again facing the elements across four of Scotland's major cities: Edinburgh, Dundee, Glasgow and Aberdeen for this worthy cause.

 “I think Scotland is on a journey to providing help and hope […] there's so much commitment from all walks of life; from the government, from local authorities, from the private sector, from charities and importantly, from the general public.
 I think we've got a unique opportunity to make a big statement to the rest of the world that we are a country that looks after the most vulnerable people among us”.